Tree “A”: American Sentry Linden

 Tree #51: Bald Cypress

-While in the Air Force, Tom was based at several areas in Texas, Denver and Myrtle Beach, South Carolina.
+While in the Air Force, Tom was based in several areas in Texas, Denver and Myrtle Beach, South Carolina.
 Tom and Joan Ruth Groth were married on December 29, 1957.
 They have 3 children: Ronald, Susan, and Kathy.
 Tom appreciates all the wonderful men he met in the Air Force and the leadership skills he learned.

 Dedicated by his family.